 The 20th Century

 1908.
-Alwin Berger published “Liliaceae-Aloineae-Asphodaleceae” in Das Pflanzenreitch.
-This was the first monograph on the Aloaceae, and, therefore, Haworthia too.
+Alwin Berger published the first monograph on the subfamily Asphodeloideae, which includes Haworthia.

 1938-51.
 A.J.A.
-Uitewaal published a total of 22 papers that appeared in Succulenta and other journals.
-He observed that a natural division of the genus could be made based on floral characteristics and proposed 4 sections: Triangulares, Hexangulares, Robustipedunculatae, and Gracilipedunculatae.
+Uitewaal observed a natural division of the genus based on floral characteristics and established 4 sections: Triangulares, Hexangulares, Robustipedunculatae, and Gracilipedunculatae.

 1976.
-Bruce Bayer divided the genus to 3 subgenera: Haworthia, Hexangulares, and Robustipedunculatae, partly derived from Uitewaal’s concept.
-He has seen kept the number of species to manageable and understandable proportions.
+Bruce Bayer divided the genus into 3 subgenera: Haworthia, Hexangulares, and Robustipedunculatae, deriving partly from the concept of Uitewaal.